PaperPrototype/Intro-Coding-and-Computers/03 - C + Debugging/Lecture/english.md

 `int main(void) {\n  int result = add(12, 12);\n  int result2 = add(12, 12);\n}\n\nint add(int a, int b) {\n  return a + b;\n}`

-Most "text editors" (Microsoft Word) don't show you the newline symbol `\n`, they just make a newline.
+Most "text editors" (Microsoft Word, Google Docs) don't show you the newline symbol `\n`, they just make a newline.

 So yeah, C makes us use a semicolon `;` so it can tell lines of code apart.

 Although for functions we don't have to add a semicolon at the end

-(example)
+(example, uneccessary semicolon)
 ```c
 int add(int a, int b) {
 	return a + b;
 }; // semicolon not needed!
 ```

-...since it is easy to tell when the function ends by just using the ending curly bracket "}".
+...since it is easy to tell when the function ends by just looking at the ending curly bracket "}".

 Sadly, our code (still!) won't work because C reads code from top to bottom.
 So when C reads the code inside of the `main` function it doesn't know that the `add` function exists!